 “It’s a little sad because I don’t see as many people out and about talking and laughing like I used to,” said junior Rachel Irvin.
 “I’m sure it’s very hard for the freshmen.”

 Irvin also expressed her frustration about the confusion surrounding her first day of classes.

 “I was getting emails up until today for the classes I had today about which way we were going to have class, online or in person, so I was a little confused,” Irvin said.
 “It’s hard because it’s up to each professor and how they want to communicate.
 I got emails from some every day this week, but heard from others for the first time today.”

 However, for freshman Sophia Iltis, the day went better than she expected it would.
-Though both her classes were online, she is eager to get into a routine rather than roam around campus.
+Though both her classes were online, she is eager to get into a routine rather than continue roaming around campus.

 “We went over the syllabus and what the semester will look like based on COVID,” she said.

 Iltis opted to attend both her online classes from her dorm room, whereas freshman Sydney Smith sat outside Benson and tuned into her virtual classroom.

 “If you asked me a year ago how I thought my first day of college would be, I definitely would not be thinking it would be like this,” Smith said.
 “But considering everything that’s going on and having finished my senior year [of high school] online, I was expecting it to go this way.”

 Senior Mariana Trabanino also explained that her expectations for the semester are realistic, not high or low.
 She described her first day of classes as “anti-climactic” and “low-energy” compared to previous years.

 “Wake is all about the student-teacher ratio being so small and classes being super intimate so this is kind of strange,” Trabanino said.
 “It’s a lot to take in.”